 For Restorative Aides, hourly average wages total $11.89 per hour.
 Health benefits are not enjoyed by everyone in this line of work, and around half lack any coverage at all.
 Medical benefits are reported by about one-half and dental coverage is claimed by close to two-fifths.
 Job satisfaction is considered about average by most people in this profession.
 Men are in the minority of survey respondents, with female Restorative Aides making up 76 percent.
-The information for this rundown comes from respondents who completed PayScale's salary questionnaire.

 Job Description for Restorative Aide

 Working as a restorative aide involves work in the medical field.
 The work involves helping patients with rehabilitation and patient care.
 Necessary job skills may include good communication skills and nursing skills.
 You must have the ability to treat a patient with care and understanding.
 Working as a restorative aide may involve physical work.
 For example, an aide may be required to help a patient stand, sit, and walk.
 Another requirement may be to aid a patient in eating and drinking fluids.
 A restorative aide may be required to work both indoors in a rehab clinic or outdoors when assisting patients with walking and other physical activities.Read More...

 The work requires a clear understanding of human conditions.
 Working as a restorative aide may also involve working with body fluids.
 The work environment could include nursing facilities, hospitals, rehab centers, and assisted living facilities.
 A restorative aide may work with doctors and registered nurses, as well as hospital or client administrators.